Our research is editorially independent but we

 Visiting a plantation is another activity that should be at the top of your list and one of Louisiana’s most significant historical landmarks, Oak Alley Plantation, is just an hour away.
 Named for its quarter-mile entrance canopy of 300-year-old oak trees, visitors can experience a bygone era with magnificent oaks and Cypress trees that rise from the swamps that border the Mississippi River.
 A tour reveals fascinating tales of the home, “Big House,” with a guide in period dress.
 One of the most photographed plantations in the entire country, it’s served as the setting for a number of films like “Interview with a Vampire” and television shows such as “Ghosthunters” and “Nightrider.”

-New Orleans Restaurant Week, an event that will take place between June 21 and June 27 in 2021, offers the chance to sample all sorts of tasty fare, with weeklong deals and exclusive prix-fixe menus at more than 35 restaurants across the city.
-If you can’t be here for that, COOLinary is held in July, August and September (July 14-September 5, 2021), offering a summertime culinary extravaganza with exclusively curated menus and special pricing.
+New Orleans Restaurant Week offers the chance to sample all sorts of tasty fare, with weeklong deals and exclusive prix-fixe menus at more than 35 restaurants across the city.
+If you can’t be here for that, COOLinary is held in July, August and September, offering a summertime culinary extravaganza with exclusively curated menus and special pricing.

-The Audubon Aquarium of the Americas is open with COVID safety measures in place with masks required when social distancing isn’t possible.
-Located on the riverfront, it features more than 10,000 aquatic animals from across the Americas.
+The Audubon Aquarium of the Americas is located on the riverfront, featuring more than 10,000 aquatic animals from across the Americas.
 Visitors can touch stingrays, feed exotic birds and even stare into the eyes of sharks in the 40,000-gallon Gulf of Mexico exhibit.
 Watch the adorable penguins, playful sea otters, and so much more.